DJAMIRSAM/inbox-steward/README.md

 - Needs-decision queue (sticky lane items)
 - Recent calendar entries with location/notes
 - Conflict inspector and manual full-sort trigger

+### What-if planner

+- Visit `/what-if` to see the latest dry-run plan, including each message's lane, destination, flag status, and confidence.
+- Use **Refresh preview** to request a new plan without leaving the page.
+- When you're satisfied, hit **Run full sort** to apply the moves without getting bounced to a raw JSON response.
+- A toast confirms how many messages were filed, and the table updates automatically.

 ## Home Assistant notification setup